oncampus/model-repositories/readme.md

 ## Extend the subjected model classes

-    use bedoke\ModelRepositories\Traits\PublicRepository; // for public repositories
+    use Oncampus\ModelRepositories\Traits\PublicRepository; // for public repositories
-    use bedoke\ModelRepositories\Traits\PrivateRepository; // for private repositories
+    use Oncampus\ModelRepositories\Traits\PrivateRepository; // for private repositories

 All models can have both repository types!